A complete how-to guide for learning languages from A1-C2

 Thomas traveling in Mexico

-Flash forward eight years later and I’m now a certified C2 (Proficiency) level Spanish speaker.
-I’ve travelled across South America from Peru to Ecuador, all the way up to Mexico in North America.
+Fast forward eight years later and I’m now a certified C2 (Proficiency) level Spanish speaker.
+I’ve traveled across South America from Peru to Ecuador, all the way up to Mexico in North America.

 Thomas plaatsman learning a language in Spain